Edmonton Oilers Rumored to Have Interest in Mike Green

 With the injury to Oscar Klefbom, perhaps there’s a need for a power play quarterback.
 The Oilers were trying Darnell Nurse there and while he did what he could, there were certainly struggles.
 Considering the Oilers had one of the best power players in the NHL, these weren’t struggles Edmonton wanted to see continue.

-Ethan Bear was moved over to play the role of PP quarterback in practice and will get first-unit time on Sunday.
-Should he struggle, how welcome would Green be in that role?
+Ethan Bear was moved over to play the role of PP quarterback in practice and will got first-unit time on Sunday.
+Perhaps the Oilers were looking for a little back up there.

 Green may not be the player he once was, but he can still run the man-advantage.
 And, as a rental, perhaps that’s the biggest job the Oilers would ask of him.
 No doubt, adding him would be an asset.

-The question is the money.
+The question became the money.
 Green makes $5.375 million this season.
-He’ll become an unrestricted free agent at the end of the year and, as such, the Oilers aren’t commited.
-That said, even if Detroit retains half of Green’s salary in a deal, this would be about the only move Edmonton could make.
+He’ll become an unrestricted free agent at the end of the year and, as such, the Oilers aren’t committed.
+That said, even with Detroit retaining half of Green’s salary in a deal, this could be about the only move Edmonton could make.
+Certainly, it’s the biggest.

-That has fans concerned.
+That has some fans concerned.

-If Green is moved and if Edmonton is an option, they likely aren’t the only ones.
-There are a number of teams out there that could be kicking tires on the defenseman.
-That means, for fans who like Green as an Oiler, there’s potentially a deal in the works.
-For fans that don’t, there’s probably just as good a chance he winds up elsewhere.

 Catch up on all the latest NHL Rumors